 Response duration

 This simulation was developed for long-duration or state behaviours.
 In the literature, state behaviours can be of variable length, lasting anywhere from seconds to minutes or hours.
 In order to accommodate this, three levels of behavioural duration were selected.
 These durations were set as short (3 s), medium (30 s) and long (300 s) durations of occurrence.
-Each of these states were treated separately (only short, medium or long behaviours occurred in each simulation).
+Each of these states were treated separately (only short, medium, or long behaviours occurred in each simulation).
 As per the Response frequency investigation, the observation period was set to one hour in length (3600 seconds).
 Each behavioural duration simulation was repeated 100 times.

 The chosen behaviour occurred once per 600 s period.
 The exact time that each behaviour occurred within its respective 600s period was selected at random (though the behaviour was not allowed to slip into the next period of 600 s).
 Continuous data sets were developed by using the raw, simulated data and transforming this into percentages.
 This meant that each behaviour occurred six times during each hour simulation, with the long duration occurring 50% of the hour, the medium state occurring 5%, and the short state occurring 0.5% of the time.

-Each of the three behaviour durations (short, medium, and long) were measured using one-zero and pinpoint sampling.
+Each of the three behaviour durations (short, medium, and long) were measured using one-zero (PIR) and pinpoint sampling.
 Three interval lengths, again consisting of 5 s, 50 s and 500 s, as had been selected for the Response frequency investigations.
 These interval lengths were used for both the one-zero and the pinpoint sampling.
 Once complete, the results were then transformed into percentages and compared to the continuous data to determine the level of error.

 Figure 2.
-Example of simulated data for the response duration for short (3 s), medium (30 s) and long (300 s) behaviours.
+Example of simulated data for the response duration for short (3 s), medium (30 s), and long (300 s) behaviours.
 The location of each state was selected at random within its 600 s period.
 This results in the state occurring for exactly 0.5, 5 and 50% of the hour simulations respectively.

 Statistical Analysis